apache/camel/components/camel-mllp/README.md

 difficult to use the redelivery and error handling features Camel provides.

 The above issues may be addressable by updating/patching the existing components, but there is one more that is not.
-Both camel-netty4 and camel-mina2 are designed to handle a large number of concurrent connections, rapid connect/disconnect rates, and asynchronous communication.
+Both camel-netty4 and camel-mina are designed to handle a large number of concurrent connections, rapid connect/disconnect rates, and asynchronous communication.
 Forcing, these components to deal with the small number of stateful connections inherent to the MLLP protocol seems inappropriate.